paulmarrington/CustomAssets/Assets/Askowl/CustomAssets/Documentation/Askowl-CustomAssets.md

 ***"***Life wasn't meant to be easy***"***     *George Bernard Shaw*

 ## Services

+Decoupling software components and systems have been a focus for many decades.
+In the 80s we talked about software black boxes.
+You didn't care what was inside, just on the inputs and outputs.

+Microsoft had much fun in the 90's designing and implementing COM and DCOM.
+I still think of this as the high point in design for supporting decoupled interfaces.

+Now we have Web APIs, REST or SOAP interfaces and microservices.
+Design patterns such as the Factory Pattern are here to "force" decoupling at the enterprise software level.
+There have been dozens of standards over the years.

+Despite this, programmers have continued to create tightly coupled systems even while enforcing the requirements of the framework.

+Consider a simple example.
+I have an app that uses a Google Maps API to translate coordinates into a description "Five miles south-west of Gundagai".
+My app is running on an iPhone calling into a cloud of Google servers.
+The hardware is different and remote, and they both use completely different software systems.
+However, my app won't run, or at least perform correctly, without Google.
+Worse still if I am using a Google library, it won't even compile without a copy.

+A service custom asset provides a way to decouple your app from packages in the Unity3D ecosystem.
+It works at the C# class level, meaning that it does not provide the physical separation.
+That is provided by the Unity packages when needed.
+In approach, it acts very much like a C# Interface.
+So,w hat does it give us?

+1. You can build and test your app while waiting for supporting Unity packages to be complete.
+2. You can choose between unity packages without changing your app code.
+Changing from Google Analytics to Unity Analytics to Fabric is as simple as getting or writing the connector code.
+3. You can provide a standard interface to a related area.
+For social media, the interface could support FaceBook, Twitter, Youtube and others.
+You could then send a command to one, some or all of them.
+Think of this regarding posting to multiple platforms.
+4. You can have more than one service then cycle through them or select one at random.
+For advertising, you can move to a new platform if the current one cannot serve you an ad.
+5. Platforms such as iOS, Android, Mac, Steam, Windows, etc can used different underlying services without code changes.
+6. Mocking is not only possible, but flexible and easy to implement.

+Now I could write some twisted documentation that I feel would be confusing.
+Instead I present a real-world example for an advertising service manager.

+### Adze: A Sample Service
 * Creating a new service is easy.
 Just select the Assets or Project context menu ***Create // Custom Assets // Services // Create Service***
 * You will be asked to give a name to your service.
 Make the name descriptive.
 Your service will be created in a directory of the same name.
 Rename or move it as you wish.
 * Your scene is updated with a ***Service Managers*** game object with a Managers component adding your service manager.